 As the legal form of the PPP loan is a debt obligation, the Company initially accounted for it as debt under Accounting Standards Codification (ASC) 470, Debt and recorded a debt obligation of \$2,476.
-The Company received forgiveness on the PPP Loan in June 2021 and therefore has recorded the \$2,476 forgiveness of the loan within Other income (expense) on the consolidated statements of operations for the three and six months ending June 30, 2021.
-The forgiveness qualifies as a gain upon debt extinguishment and the related liability was removed from the consolidated balance sheets as of June 30, 2021.
+The Company received forgiveness on the PPP Loan in June 2021 and therefore has recorded the \$2,476 forgiveness of the loan within Other income (expense) on the consolidated statements of operations for the nine months ending September 30, 2021.
+The forgiveness qualifies as a gain upon debt extinguishment and the related liability was removed from the consolidated balance sheet in the second quarter of 2021.